 |Point of adjustments||Adjusted before application of the tax rate.||Adjusted after-tax due is ascertained|

 |It reduces tax by a marginal percentage||The tax deduction is applicable on a dollar-to-dollar basis.|

 Due to the various expenses incurred by the taxpayer

 Due to tax already deposited with taxation authorities or due to certain circumstances.

-Both the tax credits vs tax deductions help in reducing the overall tax burden on taxpayers and also help them save the tax.
-However, a tax credit is more favourable than tax deductions, as the former lowers the tax liabilities directly so saves more tax whereas the latter only reduces the tax liabilities by a nominal rate.
+Both the tax credits vs tax deductions help reduce the overall tax burden on taxpayers and help them save the tax.
+However, a tax credit is more favorable than tax deductions, as the former lowers the tax liabilities directly, so saves more tax, whereas the latter only reduces the tax liabilities by a nominal rate.

 This has been a guide to the top difference between Tax Credit vs Tax Deduction.
 Here we also discuss the tax Credit vs Tax Deduction key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –